Strategic Network Creation for Enabling Greedy Routing: General Metrics

 \subsubsection{\textbf{Approximate Equilibria}}

-We consider the complete graph as approximate NE.
-The result that we give is the only one that does not depend linearly on \(n\) or on the distances given by the metric.
+We show the existence of very general approximate equilibria, where the approximation factor does not depend linearly on \(n\) or on the distances given by the metric but on the edge price parameter $\alpha$.
+Depending on the setting, this can be seen as a positive result.

 \begin{theorem} Every instance of our game has a \((\alpha+1)\)-approximate NE. \end{theorem} \begin{proof} Consider the complete graph on \(\mathcal{P}\).
 The cost of every agent is \((\alpha+1)(n-1)\) because every agent builds \(n-1\) edges and the stretch to every other node is \(1\).
 Since the stretch to any other agent cannot be less than \(1\), the best response of an agent has costs of at least \(n-1\).
 Thus, the complete graph constitutes a \((\alpha+1)\)-approximate NE. \end{proof}